awesto/django-shop/docs/tutorial/quickstart.rst

 	(shoptutorial)$ ./manage.py migrate
 	(shoptutorial)$ ./manage.py runserver

-This will allow you to add Smart Phones in addition to the existing Smart Cards.
-Since you probably want to experiment with some prepared Smart Phones, restart with a fixture which already contains
+This example shows how to add Smart Phones in addition to the existing Smart Cards.

-them:
+A more common use case is to experiment with some prepared Smart Phones.
+In this case restart with a fixture which already contains them:

 .. code-block:: shell